tomcm39/KoT-adaptive/Zoltar.md

 ### Step 4 - Submit forecast files

-The main method from zoltpy used to upload a forecast is `util.upload_forecast`, and it is recommended to use one helper function (`util.convert_cdc_csv_to_json_io_dict`).
+There are two methods in zoltpy that are always needed for uploading forecasts.
+The first is the helper function `util.convert_cdc_csv_to_json_io_dict` which will convert your csv file into a dictionary that is compatible with Zoltar.
+This helper function takes the path to your csv file and return the dictionary `predx_json` and the csv file name `forecast_filename`.

+The second method is the main upload function which is `util.upload_forecast`.
-The upload_forecast function takes as input: an authenticated connection to Zoltar, a JSON format of your forecast, the name of the project, the name of your model, the timezero.
+The upload_forecast function takes these as input: an authenticated connection to Zoltar, a JSON format of your forecast, the name of the project, the name of your model, the timezero.
 An example of submitting forecasts to the CDC's FluSight Project is below.

 ```